diku-dk/mlkit-pldi23-parreg/README.md

 your favourite search engine for information on how to use Docker if you are unfamiliar.

+## Adding a new benchmark

+This artifact is not intended as an extensible benchmarking framework, but it is not too onerous to add new benchmarks.

+A benchmark is presented by an [.mlb](http://mlton.org/MLBasisExamples) file that describes the source files of the benchmark.
+Our convention is further that each benchmark is stored in a subfolder in `benchmarks/`.
+The list of benchmarks being used is listed in [config.sh](config.sh), and you need to modify this file when you add or remove a benchmark.

+A benchmark program must invoke the `Timing.run` when starting.
+This provides the necessary command line options and performs timing.

+The easiest way to add a new benchmark is to copy [benchmarks/fib](benchmarks/fib), give it a new name, add it to `config.sh`, and then modify its implementation.
+Benchmarks are responsible for doing their own validation through the `Timing.run` function.
+The timing methodology employed is somewhat crude, so to avoid too much noise, adjust the default workload so the benchmark takes at least a second to run on a single core.

 ## Manifest

 This section describes every top-level directory and nontrivial file